ecr007/English-World/Phrases-Vocabulary/I.md

 In Private: (Phrase) without other people present often because it is a secret.

 I appreciate you getting back to me: Means that the speaker is thankful or grateful for the person responding.

+In a slump: (noun) aren't doing well financially, emotionally, or both.

+Increase: (verb) become greater in number, level or amount.
+Past Tense: Increased | Past Participle: Increased | E.g: The company increased its production capacity.

+Invest: (verb) Put your money into something in a hope that it will increase in value.
+Past Tense: Invested | Past Participle: Invested | E.g: He invested his savings in the stock market.